Bart-15/image-moderation-app/Readme.md

 # 🖼️ Image Moderation App (Serverless)

-A serverless web application that allows authenticated users to upload images, automatically detects inappropriate content using **Amazon Rekognition**, and stores analysis results in **DynamoDB**.
-Users are notified via **Amazon SES** if any content is flagged.
+A serverless web application that allows authenticated users to upload images, automatically detects inappropriate content using **Amazon Rekognition**, and tracks upload statistics in **DynamoDB** (total uploads and inappropriate uploads).
+Admin notified via **Amazon SES** if any content is flagged.

 ## 🛠️ Prerequisites